 Updates:

-- Logo: Created logo lockups paired with the new logotype
+- Logo: Created logo lockups paired with a new logotype

-- Colour: Shifted to a soft green palette that kept the “coffee house”
+- Colour: Shifted to a soft green palette.
+WCAG AA compliant, but more importantly, it carried the “coffee house” feeling.

 Constraints & Collaboration

-Working with a startup meant extending design beyond screens into process.
+Working with a startup meant the design work extended beyond screens.

 The team had ideas but limited product experience.
-I facilitated discussions to clarify:
+I facilitated discussions to clarify each page’s core purpose, whether feature requests matched user needs and technical reality, and where to make trade-offs. - Supporting Implementation

 What I Learned

 - Familiar patterns reduce friction.
-The stamp card metaphor worked because members already understood loyalty programs.
-Meeting users where they are, mentally, is often more effective than inventing new interactions.
+The stamp card metaphor worked because members already understood the mental model.
+Meeting users where they are is more effective than inventing new interactions.

-- Members reported that the digital stamp card eliminated the problem of forgotten vouchers.
+- Members reported that the digital stamp card eliminated the forgotten-vouchers problem entirely.

 While my involvement ended, the redesign addressed the core friction points and brought Coco closer to its mission of safety and connection.